Academic Access Program

 - Academic Review Board

-You are considered to have completed the Academic Access Program when you have met all requirements of the program.
-You will receive a letter from the Office of Academic Advising informing you of your successful completion of the program.
+A student is considered to have completed the Academic Access Program when they have met all requirements of the program.
+They will receive a letter from the Office of Academic Advising informing them of their successful completion of the program.